SPOpenSource/helper-modules/README.md

 # python-modules
 python helper modules &amp; scripts
+See the wiki page for details on what is included in this repository.

 Your use of this Software is pursuant to the Silver Peak Disclaimer below.